-In the European Union, the EU Medical Device Regulation No. 2017/745 ("EU MDR") covers a wide scope of our activities, from dental material to X-ray machines, and certain software.
-It was meant to become applicable three years after publication (in May 2020).
-However, on April 23, 2020, to allow European Economic Area ("EEA") national authorities, notified bodies, manufacturers and other actors to focus fully on urgent priorities related to the COVID-19 pandemic, the European Council and Parliament adopted Regulation 2020/561, postponing the date of application of the EU MDR by one year (to May 2021).
-In the meantime, rules provided for by Directive No. 90/385/EEC of 20 June 1990 on the approximation of the laws of the member states relating to active implantable medical devices remain applicable (in particular to certain software).
+In the EU, the EU Medical Device Regulation No. 2017/745 of 5 April 2017 ("EU MDR") covers a wide scope of our activities, from dental material to X-ray machines, and certain software.
+It was meant to become applicable three years after publication (i.e., May 26, 2020).
+However, on April 23, 2020, to allow European Economic Area ("EEA") national authorities, notified bodies, manufacturers and other actors to focus fully on urgent priorities related to the COVID-19 pandemic, the European Council and Parliament adopted Regulation 2020/561, postponing the date of application of the EU MDR by one year (to May 26, 2021).

 The EU MDR significantly modifies and intensifies the regulatory compliance requirements for the medical device industry as a whole.
-Once applicable, the EU MDR will among other things:
+Among other things, the EU MDR:

-- Strengthen the rules on placing devices on the market and reinforce surveillance once they are available; - Establish explicit provisions on manufacturers' responsibilities for the follow-up of the quality, performance and safety of devices placed on the market; - Improve the traceability of medical devices throughout the supply chain to the end-user or patient through a unique identification number; - Set up a central database to provide patients, healthcare professionals and the public with comprehensive information on products available in the EU; - Strengthen rules for the assessment of certain high-risk devices, such as implants, which may have to undergo an additional check by experts before they are placed on the market; and - Identify importers and distributors and medical device products through registration in a database (EudaMed not due until 2022 and after).
+- strengthens the rules on placing devices on the market and reinforces surveillance once they are available; - establishes explicit provisions on manufacturers' responsibilities for the follow-up of the quality, performance and safety of devices placed on the market; - improves the traceability of medical devices throughout the supply chain to the end-user or patient through a unique identification number; - sets up a central database to provide patients, healthcare professionals and the public with comprehensive information on products available in the EU; - strengthens rules for the assessment of certain high-risk devices, such as implants, which may have to undergo an additional check by experts before they are placed on the market; and - identifies importers and distributors and medical device products through registration in a database (EUDAMED not due until May 26, 2022 and after).